MFreeze/itemlist/Readme.md

 # Todo

 List of things to do :
-* possiblity to separate the searched token into different lists
 * print the number of list size next to window title (first line)